hassan-knopsmedia/remocode-nova-wizard/README.md

 ## Ignore Wizard On Update

-For ignoring `wizard-form` on the update page, your resource should implement the `Remocodebe\NovaWizard\Contracts\IgnoreUpdateWizard`.
+For ignoring `wizard-form` on the update page, your resource should implement the `Remocode\NovaWizard\Contracts\IgnoreUpdateWizard`.

 ### This package by developed by and all credit goes to https://github.com/zareismail